 Do you have or maintain any partnerships, agreements, relationships, associations, or preferences with law firms, contractors, landscapers, collectors, or other entities you use to assist or recommend to HOAs?

 Vision is strictly an HOA management company and does not require your community to contract with any ancillary service companies which work with HOA clients, or have exclusive strategic relationships with any vendors.
 Our contract has a written disclosure requirement built into it should any company recommended have a relationship to any employee of Vision as well.
 Many of our peers charge a “vendor fee” to any vendor which seeks to bid or provide services to a community association.
 Our position is that such agreements are unethical and constitute a severe breach of our fiduciary duty to our clients.

 Do you have a list of approved vendors or are we able to utilize the vendors of our choice?

 Vision has no exclusive partnership arrangements with vendors providing support services to its client associations.
 Further, upon transitioning a new community, Vision prefers not to have a wholesale change-out of all key vendors unless the board is adamant that it is in the best interest of their community.
 We believe that working with vendors in our proactive management system allows for increased performance, quality, and service.
 When it does become necessary to put contracts or services out for competitive bidding, Vision works together with the board to identify and bring to the table, the most qualified professionals in their industries.
 Ultimately, the vendors hired by the association are those specifically authorized by the board of directors.

 Do you use any third party affiliates to accomplish your management work?

 All work under our contract is performed by Vision personnel.

-Please describe the primary reason your company is competent at managing HOAs.
+Please describe the primary reason your company is competent at managing Homeowners Associations (HOAs)

-How often are Vision personnel in contact with the board of directors?
+How often are Vision personnel in contact with the HOA board of directors?